flutter-tizen/flutter-tizen/doc/devtools-usage.md

 flutter-tizen run --start-paused
 ```

-For detailed usage of the debugger, see [Using the debugger](https://flutter.dev/docs/development/tools/devtools/debugger).
+For detailed usage of the debugger, see [Flutter Docs: Using the debugger](https://flutter.dev/docs/development/tools/devtools/debugger).

 ## Performance view